stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [Theano Tutorial](http://www.marekrei.com/blog/theano-tutorial/) by Marek Rei

 At the same time, if you see some nice code in Torch or PyTorch, don't be afraid to install and run it!
-Remember, frameworks are only tools.

 ## Datasets